 Neck width – This is usually taken as 1/12 th of the bust round – so if you have a bust round of 36 inch you should take a neck width of 3 inch.
 This is a very close width and you can add a 1/2 inch for a relaxed neck.

-Armhole depth – This is taken according to the bust round.
-Refer to the table given below
+Armhole depth – This is taken according to the bust round or as per the measurement you have made on the body.
+Refer the ideal table measurement above.

 Bottom round – This refers to measurement of the flair of the leg for pants – Usually taken upwards of 12 inches.